esskar/vscode-flutter-i18n-json/README.md

 ```
 {
     "hello": "¡Hola!",
-    "greetTo": "Encantado de conocerte, {nombre}!"
+    "greetTo": "Encantado de conocerte, {name}!"
 }
 ```

-If you **run the update command** now, you'll see that the Spanish WidgetsLocalizations are updated:
+The **run the update command** will run automatically after any successful automagic translation, so you'll see that the Spanish WidgetsLocalizations are updated as:

 ```
 class _I18n_es_ES extends I18n {